heatherm/web_f18/README.md

 #### Integrated Digital Media • Technology, Culture & Society Department

     Heather Moore • hm90@nyu.edu • Fall 2018
-    Tuesdays & Thursdays • 8:30-10:20a • Room TBD • 3 credit hrs
+    Tuesdays & Thursdays • 8:30-10:20a • 2 MTC Room 824 • 3 credit hrs
-    Office hours by appointment or directly after class
+    Office hours directly after class or by appointment

 ###Slack: nyuweb.slack.com

+## Course prerequisites

+Basic computer knowledge.
+Basic familiarity with any programming/scripting language is preferred but no required.

-## Course overview
+## Course description

 Intro to Web Development is a live-coding and discussion course focused on HTML, CSS and JavaScript.

-We will examining some history of the web, and spend a lot of time exploring the structure of visual pieces: html, css, and javascript.
-We will evaluate some of the ways in which people create webpages, and ultimately build on these perspectives to create our pages online.
+We will examining some history of the web, and explore integration of three of it's main components: the content (html), the presentation (css), and the behavior (javascript).
+We will evaluate some of the ways in which people structure the content and create styled and interactive webpages.

 This course employs three interconnected practices: reading, talking and coding.
 The first objective is to expose you to a wide range of readings and code exercises that deal with the structure and function of the web.
 Engaging in discussion with your peers is crucial to the creation of a learning community.
 The structure of this course will reinforce that, showing that what you see and find is not what others see and find.
 Student led discussions are perhaps the most important part.
 The course will not be dominated by the professor.
-Many classes will be held as a mob programming sessions.

 ## Course Structure
 Class time will be spent on lecture, live-coding, Q&A, and student facilitations.
 Assignments will consist of online tutorials as well as weekly projects that build on each week’s topics of discussion.